 The TAR NC also allows an additional commodity-based transmission tariff at points other than IPs.
-This CRRC serves the purpose of managing revenue under- and over-recovery for example, such as be due to assumptions of capacity sales, applied discounts, rescaling adjustment).
-The CRRC can work in conjunction with adjustments to the application of RPM such as rescaling.
-The use of rescaling may be appropriate to set a cCapacity-based transmission tariffs that generates the capacity part of transmission services revenue, while a commodity-based CRRC can manage any under-recovery.
+This CRRC serves the purpose of managing revenue under- and over-recovery (for example due to assumptions of capacity sales, applied discounts, rescaling adjustment).
+Capacity-based transmission tariffs generate the capacity part of transmission services revenue, while a commodity-based CRRC can manage any under-recovery.
 The CRRC is calculated from the residual amount of revenue to be recovered and the relevant forecast demands.
 Where used, the CRRC applies to the flows of all network users irrespective of their portfolio of capacity products at points other than IPs.
 Thus, a CRRC is a price per unit flowed.